When Love Addiction and Narcissism Meet

 Still, complacency seems like simply a relationship that’s entered a bit of a rut.
 That’s easy enough to resolve, isn’t it?
 Well, yes and no. A rut requires a bit of action, adding a bit of dynamicity into your daily life, and stepping outside your comfort zone to engage in activities both you and your partner will enjoy.

 Complacency is more serious than rut.
-It breeds passivity and can provoke a wide range of increasingly negative feelings and harmful relationship traits that can lead to more significant problems.
+It breeds passivity and can provoke a wide range of increasingly negative feelings and harmful relationship traits that can lead to more significant problems, including a diminished sense of connection and excitement between partners.

 This makes it really important to recognize the signs of complacency on time.
 You need to react before it roots itself within your relationship and starts causing problems that will only get tougher and tougher to deal with down the line.
 Some of the most common telltale signs of relationship complacency are: